kdgregory/log4j-aws-appenders/README.md

   way to track "meta" issues with the logging configuration.

 > Note that seeing unwanted messages is a problem with whatever appender you might use.

+## Major TODOs / Caveats / Bugs

+If you're unable to connect to AWS, or the connection is interrupted, the appenders will keep writing log messages to the internal queue.
+Eventually, this will use up all of your memory.
+This will be fixed by the 1.1.3 release: you'll be able to. configure a "max outstanding messages" parameter, and a discard policy.
-  It's more apparent here because the logger invokes code that itself writes to the log.
+  It's more apparent here because the logger invokes code that itself writes log messages.